robinmanuelthiel/iotworkshop/05 Setting up/README.md

 ![Raspberry Pi with FEZ Hat setup](../Misc/raspberrypisetup.png)

-Insert the MicroSD card into your Raspberry Pi and connect it to a network (use Ethernet when Wi-Fi is not availabe).
-If you have a monitor with HDMI connection near you, it can be useful to also connect the Pi to a display to see what's happening but this is not mandatory.
-You can also connect your FEZ Hat now by simply attaching it to the GPIO ports.
-Make sure it is connected the right way so that the bord it mounted directly on top of your Pi.
-Last, connect the MicroUSB cable for power.
+- Insert the MicroSD card
+- Connect to network via Ethernet or Wi-Fi (if available)
+- Mount the FET Hat to the GPIO ports as seen in the image above
+- Connect to external display with HDMI (optional)
+- Last, connect MicroUSB cable for power

 Once the Raspberry gets a power connection, it starts the booting process automatically.
-This can take some time.
+Especially at the first time, this can taka a couple of minutes.
 If your Pi is connected to a display, you can follow the booting process.
 Otherwise just wait some minutes.
 If your Raspberry is connected to the same network as your computer, it should show up at the *My devices* section of the IoT Dashboard as soon it is available.

 ### 4. Connect with your Raspberry Pi
 ![Dashboard devices](../Misc/dashboarddevices.png)